aaronpowell/aaronpowell.github.io/src/documents/posts/2013-05-23-local-session-storage.md

---- cson
+---
   title: "Flight Mode - local and session storage"
   metaTitle: "Flight Mode - local and session storage"
   description: ""
   revised: "2013-05-23"
   date: "2013-05-23"
-tags: ["flight-mode","offline-storage","localStorage","sessionStorage"]
+  tags:
+    - "flight-mode"
+    - "offline-storage"
+    - "localStorage"
+    - "sessionStorage"
   migrated: "true"
-urls: ["/flight-mode/local-session-storage"]
+  urls:
+    - "/flight-mode/local-session-storage"
-summary: """
+  summary: ""

-"""
 ---
 Last time we looked a [using cookies to store offline data](/flight-mode/cookies) and we also saw that there's a number of problems with that approach.
 So let's move forward, let's look at what our next option would be when it comes to offline storage in our multi-dollar application.